Pluteus cervinus Fawn Pluteus Shipley Country Park,

 with fibrous growth at margin.
 Tough and jelly like.
 Late Autumn

-- Spring on fallen or dead stumps of deciduous trees.
-Inedible
+- Spring on fallen or dead stumps of deciduous trees

 Peziza (possibly) Bramcote Woods, Nottinghamshire (November